Learning about sentence variations from Pottery Barn

 Who knew you could find a grammar lesson in the pages of a Pottery Barn catalog?

-Browsing a recent edition, I had fun identifying a wide range of sentence variations on page after page.
-Between PB’s concrete word choices and interesting sentence structures, no wonder their products sounds so enticing!
+While browsing one of their editions years ago, I had fun identifying a wide range of sentence variations on page after page.
+Between PB’s concrete word choices and interesting sentence structures, no wonder their products sound so enticing!

 In our junior high/high school WriteShop curriculum, we teach students to use an assortment of sentence variations.
 Among top reasons, using different sentence types: